 In 2018, my hobby travel and lifestyle blog finally ended up becoming the foundation for my remote income success and is the main reason why I can work 100% online and be location independent.

-You can find out exactly how I monetize my blog in this post about How I Make Remote Income.
+You can find out exactly how I make money off my blog in this post about How I Make Remote Income.

-When starting a blog or any website for that matter–you’ll need to do the following three things:
+When starting a blog or any website for that matter–you’ll need to choose the following three things: